1KBlockID/ios-blockidsdk/README.md

 ### v1.20.60
 - Fixed OTP remaining time issue, now OTP time will be 1 to 30 sec
 - Updated logic of account transfer while restoring
+- Added a public function to fetch community configurations

 ### v1.20.55
 - Added support for Passkey registration and verification